HaakonEidemHaakstad/asker_bhg_demo/README.md

 The long-term plan for this dashboard includes integrating advanced AI capabilities to provide even more value to municipalities.
 Planned features include:

-- **AI-Powered Suggestions:** Using technologies like GPTs to analyze political documents and provide context-aware suggestions for resource allocations.
+- **AI-Powered Suggestions:** Using GPT technologies to analyze political documents and provide context-aware suggestions for resource allocations.
 - **Automatic Report Generation:** Automatically generating detailed reports based on the analyses performed using the App, saving time and effort for decision-makers.

 These additions aim to make the dashboard a comprehensive tool for data-driven planning and policy-making.